NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/SlicerMitralValve/README.md

 - Patrick Carnahan (Robarts)

 # Project Description
 This extension contains a collection of tools for aiding in patient-specific mitral valve modelling.
-Currently consists of components for registering bi-plane colour ultrasound into 3D, and semi-automatically segmenting the mitral valve from 3D TEE data.
+Currently consists of components for registering bi-plane colour ultrasound into 3D, and interactive-automatically segmenting the mitral valve from 3D TEE data.

 ## Objective
 1. Add Segmentation node support for mold generation.